ajkulkarni/openstack-recommendation-engine/README.md

-# OpenStack User Activity Monitoring & Recommendation - Back-End
+# OpenStack User Activity Monitoring & Recommendation

 Monitoring activity of users in VMs deployed using OpenStack and giving relevant recommendations to help user.

 Will be using the .bash_history of the user to give him helpful recommendations.

 This is the repository for the back-end.
 User deployable package is here: https://github.com/nakapika/openstack-dockerized-monitoring-app

 ## Installation

 Install Node using NVM

 To setup project: `npm install`

 Install Oracle Java 8

 Install Apache Solr

 Create a new core in Solr called: `recommend`

 ## Usage